nichrist/ESP8266-Data-Logger/README.md

 ### 🔋 Battery Mode (Low Power)

 - ESP8266 wakes periodically
-- Reads sensors
+- Reads all sensors
 - Logs data to SD card
 - Returns to deep sleep
-- Approximate battery life: **~10 days** (depending on configuration)
+- Approximate battery life: **~10 days** (configuration-dependent)

+This mode is intended for **unattended data collection** where power consumption is critical.

+---

 ### 🔌 Powered Mode (Wi-Fi Enabled)

-- Continuous operation from 5V supply
+- Continuous operation from external 5V supply
 - ESP8266 runs as a Wi-Fi access point
-- Embedded HTML page for data visualization and access
+- Embedded HTML page served directly by the ESP8266
+- Enables data visualization and access without removing the SD card

 ---